Chart Color Schemes

 Infrastructure

-Moil has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally
+Moil has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect this region: Royal Darwin Hospital (RDH) Mental Health Inpatient Unit and CSSD upgrades.
-Other notable projects include Casuarina Square Redevelopment, Casuarina Aquatic and Leisure Centre, and CDU - Centre for Better Health Futures.
-The following details the most relevant projects.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: Casuarina Square Redevelopment, Casuarina Aquatic and Leisure Centre, CDU - Centre for Better Health Futures, Berrimah North Area Plan are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.